Fighting Fleas with Diatomaceous Earth

 4 Common Uses for Food Grade Diatomaceous Earth

-Diatomaceous earth is the fossilized remains of marine plants; when we use it, it’s a fine, white powder.
-Many people are familiar with the use of diatomaceous earth (DE) as a natural flea killer.
+Diatomaceous earth is the fossilized remains of marine plants; when we use it, it’s in the form of a fine powder.
+Many people are familiar with the use of diatomaceous earth (DE) as a natural flea and tick control method.
 When it is sprinkled on bugs with an exoskeleton, like fleas and bedbugs, DE dries out the moisture the bugs need to survive, and they die shortly later.
 Despite this “killer” reputation, DE is safe for humans and our pets.

 I. DIY Flea Powder for Pets

-To kill fleas naturally instead of chemically, try this DIY flea powder recipe, which is safe for pets and humans.
+To control fleas naturally instead of chemically, try this DIY flea powder recipe, which is safe for pets and humans.
+You will need:

-• Food grade diatomaceous earth (see where to buy below)
+• Food grade diatomaceous earth powder (see where to buy below)

 • Yarrow powder – a natural anti-inflammatory and anti-bacterial that soothes skin that is irritated by bug bites